a novel of gaslight and magic

 Huntley’s eyes went wide.
 “I say, you’re bleeding.”

 Gideon looked down, and pain roared to life with an agonizing throb.
 Grooves dug into the flesh of his palm and fingers, soaking his hand in a red glove of sticky gore.
 His vision tunneled, the last rush of battle-frenzy collapsing like a punctured balloon.

 The woman had remained in the shadows, staring after Masson, but now she snapped from her reverie.
 She cast a look their way and drew in a hissing breath.
 “Mr. Fletcher!
 I should have known it was you.”

-He managed a grunt of surprise as the woman thrust her club into Huntley’s hand and hurried to Gideon’s side.
-“Layla?”
+The woman thrust her club into Huntley’s hand and hurried to Gideon’s side.